freemansoft/wsl2-utils/README.md

 # DISCLAIMER
 Code in this repository is without Warranty.

-**DANGER**
 The move script will terminate and unregister your existing WSL instances.
 This is a destructive operation that could leave you with no WSL instance if the backup failed.
-The script attempts to catch this but there may be situations where backupfailure is not detected
+The script attempts to catch this but there may be situations where backup failure is not detected.

 # Purpose
 The script in this directory will move a WSL instance from one location to a new one using the `wsl export` function.